Rationale

 EDUCATIONAL OUTCOMES

-Learning is supported by existing programs within the WA Department of Education; specifically, the Two-Way Science Initiative, Tracks to Two Way Learning, Aboriginal Languages Program, and Be a Bush Scientist (SPICE), https://www.uwa.edu.au/ study/for-teachers/science-resources-for-teachers.
+· Learning is supported by existing programs within the WA Department of Education · UWA SPICE program Be a Bush Scientist, https://www.uwa.edu.au/study/-/media/faculties/science/docs/teacher-guide---be-a-bush-scientist.pdf